hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb6600;">messenger apps unable to be segmented</span> w/ standard network controls

-- Threat intelligence
-  - the knowledge about an existing or emerging threat to assets including networks and systems
-  - including context, mechanisms, indicators of compromise (IoCs), implications, and actionable advice
-  - referred to as the information about the observables, IoCs intent, and capabilities of internal and external threat actors and their attacks
-    - <span style="color: #bb6600;">information about threats and threat actors</span> to help mitigate harmful events

 - Cisco security solutions

   <figure style="margin: 0.5em; display: flex; justify-content: center; align-items: center;">